We can categorize adjectives based on different categories:

 Based on their position in a sentence, i.e. where they appear in a sentence, they can be categorized into two main groups:

 Attributive adjectives come directly before a noun and attribute a quality to the noun they modify.
 More than one adjective can modify the same noun.

 The word 'fast' is describing an attribute of the car.

 A compound adjective (also called a hyphenated adjective) contains two or more words.
 They are often separated by a hyphen to avoid confusion or ambiguity.
+Here are some examples:

 Proper adjectives are formed from proper nouns.
 When proper nouns describe other nouns, they become proper adjectives.

 Based on whether the adjective has a scalar meaning or an absolute meaning, they can be categorized into two main groups:

 Gradable (also called scalar) adjectives have a meaning that can be placed on a scale of meaning.
 For example: